All Episodes

 So the president very clearly just laying out facts here, and that is that Republicans didn't get the job done.

-Okay, he's not responsible for Obamacare, and that means the ever-increasing premiums, the ever-increasing lack of care, the ever increasing losing doctors and losing your plans will just continue, and it will collapse of its own weight.
+And that means the ever-increasing premiums, the ever-increasing lack of care, the ever-increasing losing doctors and losing your plans will just continue, and it will collapse of its own weight.

 And if Republicans can't get their act together, and I'm suggesting something that nobody else seems to be suggesting.